-The Brazilian Federal Constitution, enacted in 1988, protects the fundamental rights of privacy, honour and image in Article 5, and addresses the inviolability of private life and intimacy in item X and the right to secrecy of correspondence and of telegraphic, data and telephone communications in item XII.
-Crimes related to wiretapping are addressed by Law No. 9296/96, and Law No. 12737/2012 criminalises the act of hacking electronic devices with the aim of obtaining, modifying, destroying or disclosing data or information without the owner's authorisation.
+Enacted in 1888, the Brazilian Federal Constitution protects the fundamental rights of privacy, honour and image in Article 5, and addresses the inviolability of private life and intimacy in item X and the right to secrecy of correspondence and of telegraphic, data and telephone communications in item XII.
+Crimes related to wiretapping are addressed by Law No 9296/96, while Law No 12737/2012 criminalises the act of hacking electronic devices with the aim of obtaining, modifying, destroying or disclosing data or information without the owner's authorisation.

-The Brazilian Civil Rights Framework for the Internet (Law No. 12965/2014 - "Internet Act") also addresses the right to privacy, data protection and secrecy of private communication, according to its Article 3, section II, and Articles 8 and 11.
+The Brazilian Civil Rights Framework for the Internet (Law No 12965/2014 - Internet Act) also addresses the right to privacy, data protection and secrecy of private communication, according to its Article 3, section II, and Articles 8 and 11.
 The Internet Act also sets forth the obligation to comply with standards related to the security of data and network functionality.

-The Brazilian General Personal Data Protection Act (Law No. 13,709/2018 - LGPD) was enacted on 14 August 2018, and will come into force on 15 August 2020.
-Provisional Measure no. 869/2018 was turned into Law No. 13853/2019 and created the Data Protection National Authority (ANPD), which will be entitled to regulate, enforce and apply penalties based on the LGPD.
-The ANPD's directive body is still subject to speculation, and no official appointment has yet been announced.
+The Brazilian General Personal Data Protection Act (Law No 13,709/2018 - LGPD) was enacted on 14 August 2018, and came into force on 18 September 2020, but its sanctions will only be enforceable as of 15 August 2021.
+Provisional Measure No 869/2018 was turned into Law No 13853/2019 and created the Data Protection National Authority (ANPD), which will be entitled to regulate, enforce and apply penalties based on the LGPD.
+The ANPD's directive body was recently appointed and is structured as follows: